UBC-MOAD/docs/git_version_control.rst

 makes :command:`git in` show you the commits from GitHub that have not yet been merged into your local repo.
 Again,
-adding the :kbd:`--stat` option adds information about the files that were changed in each commit and the number of added and deleted lines in each.
+adding the ``--stat`` option adds information about the files that were changed in each commit and the number of added and deleted lines in each.

 .. _GitIgnoreFiles: